Chicago Divorce Attorney and Family Law Lawyer

 Serving Cook, Lake and DuPage Counties

-The Law Office of Andrew J. Harger is a family law practice with the experience and expertise necessary to handle all aspects of any family law issue.
+Andrew J. Harger is a family law attorney with the experience and expertise necessary to handle all aspects of any family law issue.

 Under Illinois law, a divorce is referred to as a "dissolution of marriage."
 In general, there are four main issues to be resolved in a marital dissolution: dividing community property; identifying separate property; determining child custody and visitation; and calculating child and spousal support.
 There can also be a number of sub-issues depending upon the nature of the case.
 Having an expert divorce attorney to help navigate these issues is crucial.

 Custody & Visitation

 There are two considerations in determining custody: legal custody and physical custody.
 Legal custody refers to the parent’s rights and responsibilities to make decisions concerning their child’s healthcare, education and welfare.
 Physical custody refers to the primary residence of the child.
 A parent may have sole legal and sole physical custody of their minor child or they may have joint legal and joint physical custody of their child with the other parent.
 An expert divorce attorney is crucial to obtaining the best possible results in a a case involving issues of custody and visitation.